ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-fee mills.

-Coolness.—Some years ago a fellow in Lon­
-don advertised that on a certain night, at one of
-the principal theatres he would, in the presence of
-the audience, get into a quart bottle.
-On the appointed evening the theatre was
-crowded.
-After some delay the curtain rose—a
-man stepped to the foot-lights and gravely in­
-formed the expecting multitude that he had been
-to every tavern in London, but was unable to pro­
-cure a quart bottle large enough, and consequent­
-ly could not perform tho promised feat.—St.
-Louis Intel.

 The Weight of a Bushel.—We give below the
 weight of various articles of farm products, at
 which they are bought and sold :